Who Is Jimmy Carter?

 Jimmy Carter was the 39th president of the United States and served as the nation's chief executive during a time of serious problems at home and abroad.
 Carter's perceived mishandling of these issues led to defeat in his bid for reelection.
 He later turned to diplomacy and advocacy, for which he was awarded the Nobel Prize for Peace in 2002.

-Carter was born on October 1, 1924, in Plains, Georgia.
+James Earl Carter Jr. was born on October 1, 1924, in Plains, Georgia.
 His father, James Sr., was a hardworking peanut farmer who owned his own small plot of land as well as a warehouse and store.
 His mother, Bessie Lillian Gordy, was a registered nurse who in the 1920s had crossed racial divides to counsel Black women on health care issues.

 When Carter was four years old, the family relocated to Archery, a town approximately two miles from Plains.
 It was a sparsely populated and deeply rural town, where mule-drawn wagons remained the dominant mode of transportation and electricity and indoor plumbing were still uncommon.
 Carter was a studious boy who avoided trouble and began working at his father's store at the age of 10.
 His favorite childhood pastime was sitting with his father in the evenings, listening to baseball games and politics on the battery-operated radio.